richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_fromDataExplorer.md

 -----

-## Exercise 4: Cognitive Search, Secure App
+## Exercise 4: Cognitive Search, Secure Index
-In this exercise, we will secure the Demo App created in Exercise 3.
+In this exercise, we will secure the index (and consequently, the Demo App created in Exercise 3).

 ### Step 1: Review Default App Security